AvantikaSanyal/cryptonite_taskphase_avantika/picoctf/BinaryExp/format-string-1.md

   return 0;
 }
 ```
-we see a string vulnerability, they are not accepting string using %s.
+we see a string vulnerability, they are not printing string using %s.
 Similar to a previous chall, so I simply gave an input of %p, multiple times, thru hit and trial method.
 The hint said 32 bytes or 64 bytes, so I entered 32 %p's, I don't know if that was relevant but okay.
 And I got :
 ```